By Rob Colquhoun

 - Vegetables — Most vegetables are fine, but remember that both onion and garlic can be deadly.

 - Moderation is key — Add healthy human foods dogs can eat gradually.
 Don’t add more than one or two at a time and just give your dog a few to try.
 Surprisingly, most dogs tend to have sensitive tummies and changing foods can cause vomiting and diarrhea.
-Your best bet to is give your dog a few bites of carrot or apple or green beans.
+Your best bet is to give your dog a few bites of carrot or apple or green beans.
 Then wait a day or two and see what kind of reaction you get.

 - Questions?
 Never hesitate to check with your vet.
 What your dog eats is the key to keeping him healthy and happy.